 Let’s discuss the most effective ways to manage change orders for your construction project.

 We can define the scope of your project as ‘the work that must be accomplished to deliver a product with agreed-upon features.’
 As this is the case, the final result of your project will dictate the scope, including all expectations regarding the length of your project.

-When anything happens that causes a change to either your project’s schedule or deliverable; you should take care to document the reason for (and nature of) the change.
+When anything happens that causes a change to either your project’s schedule or deliverable, you should take care to document the reason for (and nature of) the change.
 One document that allows you to accomplish this is a change order.
-This document details all of the information pertinent to the change, for example, updates in scope, site conditions, designs, and schedule.
+This document details all the information pertinent to the change, such as updates in scope, site conditions, designs, and schedule.

 A change order should include the following information: